graphanax/client-server-chat/README.md

-## Сlient-server chat on the TCP with RSA encryption.
+## Сlient-server chat on the TCP with RSA encryption

 The software solution consists of a client application (WPF application with the MVVM pattern), a server application (console application), and an RSA encryption library.